Charlestran1005/PowerBI-Transportation-Analysis-Portfolio/README.md

 ### 1. Overview Page: Overall Performance Summary

-*This page provides a high-level "control tower" view of the entire transportation operation, enabling quick assessment of key trends and headline figures.*
+*This page gives you a clear overview of the whole transportation process, helping you quickly spot key trends and important numbers.*

 ![Overview Page](https://github.com/user-attachments/assets/6be3a411-b0ed-4869-b0e0-2afe3d3f2146)